anyahush/surf-the-wave/README.md

 - HTML
 - CSS3
 - JavaScript
+- Python

 ### Frameworks and Libraries

+- [Adobe](https://www.adobe.com/express/create/logo) was used to create the site logo.
 - [Am I Responsive?](http://ami.responsivedesign.is/) was used to create the mock ups.
 - [Balsamiq](https://balsamiq.com/) was used to create the wireframes.
 - [Bootstrap 5.1.3](https://getbootstrap.com/) was used to contribute to responsiveness and styling of the site.